mentorpal/classifier-service/README.md

 # TODO

-- [ ] refactor followup to use the sberts service (need to figure out how to serialize Tensors)
 - [ ] cicd pipeline
+- [ ] unit tests from beanstalk classifier
 - [ ] monitoring & alerting on slow responses
-- [ ] train: validate request in api gateway
 - [ ] add logging to module.classifier to track execution
-- [ ] unit tests from beanstalk classifier
 - [ ] integration tests
+- [ ] train: validate request in api gateway
+- [x] refactor followup to use the sberts service
 - [x] pull out berts into a service to improve cold starts (Functions http_answer and followup have timeout of 120 seconds, however, they are attached to API Gateway so it's automatically limited to 30 seconds.)
 - [x] dns name for the api gateway plus base path mapping
 - [x] implement full api set